safespring/docs/content/backup/automation/rest-api.md

     "invoiceDay": 0
   }
   ```
+!!! note
-  **Note:** The `id` numbers in the output example above will be referred to as `{bunitId}` in the rest of the document.
-You should replace this placeholder with the ID number of the business unit you intend to operate on.
+    The `id` numbers in the output example above will be referred to as
+    `{bunitId}` in the rest of the document.
+    You should replace this placeholder with the ID number of the business
+    unit you intend to operate on.

 * Get detailed information about a single business unit.
   ```